coderSuren/Codebrewers-hackathon/README.md

    - Select the directory or drive you want to scan for infrequent files.
    - Click on the "Get Infrequent Files" button to start the scanning process.
    - After the scan is complete, a list of duplicate files will be displayed with options to delete them.
-   - Customize the File access time limit in the settings menu
+   - Customize the File accessed time range in the settings menu

 ## Screenshots
 |Duplicate Files Detector|Disk Utilization (By Drive)|
 |:-------:|:-------:|